sdsnake/salitim/README.md

 ### 👋 Hey Guys

 I am passionate about development and I practice to increase my knowledge with various projects.
 I have an associate degree in development and trained via udacity with the nanodegree program bootcamp "fullstack developer".
-Currently I 'm learning TimCorey course expert in DotNet and pluralsight course for Python and C# Path.
 :muscle: I 'm reading the book "clean code", "Working effectivelly with Legacy Code" and "The pragmatic programmer".
 I am part of a "WealCome" working group where there are development experts.
 Happy to share my projects with you ! :fire: